 The impaired waterbodies, or 303(d), list is prepared biannually by the Indiana Department of Environmental Management.
 Waterbodies are included on the list if water quality assessments indicate that they do not meet their designated use.
-More information on the listing process is included in section 3.2.1.
 In total, 48 stream segments and 19 lakes within the Upper Elkhart River Watershed are included on the list of impaired waterbodies (IDEM, 2018).
 Figure 35 details the listings in the watershed, while Figure 36 maps the segments and their locations within the watershed.
 Waterbodies are listed as impaired for E. coli (184 miles), nutrients/total phosphorus (10.2 miles), impaired biotic communities (5.3 miles), dissolved oxygen (16.9 miles), chloride (10.2 miles) and mercury (0.5 miles) and PCBs (9.7 miles) in fish tissue.
 More than 597 acres of lakes are impaired for biological integrity, 24 acres for mercury in fish tissue, 1,173 acres for PCBs in fish tissue and 313 acres for total phosphorus.